Bedside Press

-Bedside Press was a comics publishing company founded in 2014 by Hope Nicholson and based in Winnipeg, Manitoba, Canada.
-Founded in 2014, Bedside Press published a diverse range of comic and prose works including anthology collections like The Secret Loves of Geek Girls, and historical reprints such as the adventures of Brok Windsor.
+Bedside Press was a Canadian comics publishing company active between 2014 and 2019.
+Founded in 2014, Bedside Press published a diverse range of comic and prose works including anthology collections like The Secret Loves of Geek Girls, and historical reprints such as the adventures of Nelvana of the Northern Lights and Brok Windsor.
 Bedside Press also published new content by up-and-coming artists/writers, and established creators including Margaret Atwood, Trina Robbins, and Roberta Gregory.

-In November 2019, Bedside Press ceased operations after publisher Nicholson confessed to sexual misconduct and assault.